San Francisco Acupuncture for Stress, Anxiety and Depression. How can acupuncture possibly help anxiety? How can needles make me feel better?

 Effect of Stress on Immunity

 It is fairly well established that stress can alter the immune response in animals and in humans.
 It alters T cell function and can alter the healing process.
 This can show up in a multitude of ways in the health of an individual.
-The most commonly measured entity is cortisol, which can become chronically elevated in persons under persistent stress.
-Acupuncture has been shown to lower cortisol in some studies.
 Chronic stress can be damaging to the organism because when of long duration, the response itself can damage the system.

 Is there any proof that acupuncture actually lowers the stress response?